Advice and Tips for Planning Your Boundary Waters Canoe Trip

 9) Pick an entry point and route that fits your interests and have us reserve your required entry permit

 A quota entry permit is required for all BWCAW camping trips from May 1 - October 1.
 One permit is necessary for a group of up to nine people.
 Permits are allotted based upon a specific entry point and entry date.
 We will check permit availability and reserve your required entry permit.
-All entry permits for summer 2017 became available on a first-come, first-served basis on January 25, 2017.
-For best availability it is best to reserve your permit ASAP.
+Entry permits for summer 2018 became available on a first-come, first-served basis on January 31, 2018.
+For best availability, it is best to reserve your permit ASAP.
 The longer you wait the more flexibility you may need for your preferred entry point and entry date.

 10) Reserve your lodging for before and/or after your canoe trip